vinceau/i18next-auto-keys/USAGE_CLI.md

 The `i18next-auto-keys` package includes CLI tools for working with translations independently of your webpack build process:

-1. **POT file generation** - Extract translation keys from source code
+1. **Extract Messages and Keys** - Extract translation keys from source code and generate a POT template file
 2. **PO to JSON conversion** - Convert translated .po files to i18next JSON format

 ## Installation